Emperor Suzong of Tang: Background

 It was said that in his childhood, he was kind and studious, and Emperor Xuanzong was pleased with him.
 Emperor Xuanzong thus made the officials He Zhizhang (賀知章), Pan Su (潘肅), Lü Xiang (呂向), Huangfu Bin (皇甫彬), and Xing Su (邢璹) accompany him in his studies.

 In 724, due to the machinations of Consort Wu, who had by then become Emperor Xuanzong's favorite concubine, Empress Wang was deposed, and she died shortly after.
-Thereafter, Consort Wu began a campaign, in association with the chancellor Li Linfu, to have her own son Li Qing the Prince of Shou made crown prince, but was not able to initially succeed.
+Thereafter, Consort Wu began a campaign, in association with the chancellor Li Linfu, to have her own son Li Qing, the Prince of Shou, made crown prince, but was not able to succeed initially.
 Meanwhile, in 726, Li Sisheng's title was changed to the Prince of Zhong, and his name was changed to Li Jun.
 In 728, his own mother Consort Yang Guipin died.

-In 729, when there was a Khitan and Kumo Xi incursion, Li Jun was put in titular command of the army sent to repel the Khitan and the Xi, with Emperor Xuanzong's second cousin Li Hui (李褘) the Prince of Xin'an in actual command of the army.
+In 729, when there was a Khitan and Kumo Xi incursion, Li Jun was put in titular command of the army sent to repel the Khitan and the Xi, with Emperor Xuanzong's second cousin Li Hui (李褘), the Prince of Xin'an, in actual command of the army.
 After Li Hui defeated the Khitan and the Xi, Li Jun was nevertheless rewarded with the honorific title of Situ (司徒), one of the Three Ducal Ministers.
 In 735, his name was changed to Li Yu.

-In 737, due to the machinations of Consort Wu, Li Ying, along with his brothers Li Yao (李瑤) the Prince of E and Li Ju (李琚) the Prince of Guang, was accused of crimes, deposed, and forced to commit suicide.
+In 737, due to the machinations of Consort Wu, Li Ying, along with his brothers Li Yao (李瑤), the Prince of E, and Li Ju (李琚), the Prince of Guang, was accused of crimes, deposed, and forced to commit suicide.
 Consort Wu and Li Linfu continued to lobby for Li Qing (whose name had been changed to Li Mao at this point) to be created crown prince, but with Consort Wu having died herself later in 737 and Emperor Xuanzong believing that Li Yu was capable, he hesitated.

-At the urging of the eunuch Gao Lishi, who believed that one of his older sons should be made crown prince, Emperor Xuanzong created Li Yu crown prince on 24 Jun 738 and renamed him Li Shao.
-(As it was quickly pointed out that he thus shared a name with the Liu Song crown prince Liu Shao, who killed his father and usurped the throne, his name was then quickly changed to Li Heng and would not change again thereafter.)
+At the urging of the eunuch Gao Lishi, who believed that one of his older sons should be made crown prince, Emperor Xuanzong made Li Yu crown prince on 24 June 738 and renamed him Li Shao.
+As it was quickly pointed out that he thus shared a name with the Liu Song crown prince Liu Shao, who killed his father and usurped the throne, his name was then quickly changed to Li Heng and would not change again thereafter.
 One of his consorts, Consort Wei, the sister of the official Wei Jian (韋堅), was created crown princess.